Tag Archives: bilateral

 Just as a genuine body of believers does not need a 501(c)(3) to form a legitimate church neither does a godly man and woman need a marriage license to form a legitimate marriage partnership.
 As individual states continue a rapid declension into morally corrupt entities, Christians may one day cease going to them for licenses to marry.
 It is not God’s institution of marriage that is being profaned by the inclusion of homosexual marriages into their marital statutes, but it is the moral authority of the state that is being profaned.

 As governments slide toward socialism they begin to motivate their citizens to behave more and more irresponsibly.
 The millennial generation has rejected legal marriages in numbers that far exceed previous generations.
-This is because government benefits would be lost to single parents if they were to become legally married.
-So millennials still live together like a nuclear family, but they bypass the institution of marriage.
+In part because government assistance would be lost to single mothers if they were to become legally married.
+Some millennials still live together like a nuclear family, but they bypass the institution of marriage.
 Because they think that marriage via a state license is the warp and woof of marriage they consider themselves single, which means that they are not spiritually married either.

 When the day comes that the states begin to drop all marital benefits or more likely extend them to everyone (effectively ending the demand for legal marriage) the very Christians who claim legal marriage is necessary will at that time make our argument and they will do so using God’s word as their source of truth (as we do now).